shopware/developer-portal/src/apps/products-and-catalog/index.md

+---
+editLink: false
+swag:
+  related: false
+aside: false
+---

 <SwagLanding>
     <template #title>Products and Catalog</template>
     <template #description>
-        <p>A product catalog is a powerful navigator of products.
+        A product catalog is a powerful navigator of products.
 The organized structure helps customers make informed purchase decisions.
 Shopware's product catalog comes packed with a comprehensive range of technical features that are designed to meet the unique needs of businesses.
-From customizable search filters to detailed product descriptions, our product catalog is built to provide an exceptional user experience that drives conversions and boosts sales.</p>
+From customizable search filters to detailed product descriptions, our product catalog is built to provide an exceptional user experience that drives conversions and boosts sales.
-        <h1>Capabilities</h1>
     </template>
     <template #image>
         <img src="../../public/landing/apps/content.jpg"/>